simh/simh/README.md

     DZ devices optionally support full modem control (and port speed settings when connected to serial ports).
     DHU11 (device VH) on Unibus systems now has 16 ports per multiplexer.
-    MicroVAX 3900 and MicroVAX II have SET CPU AUTOBOOT option MicroVAX 3900 has a SET CPU MODEL=(MicroVAX|VAXServer) command to change between system types MicroVAX I has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types
+    XQ devices (DEQNA, DELQA and DELQA-T) are bootable on Qbus PDP11 simulators MicroVAX 3900 and MicroVAX II have SET CPU AUTOBOOT option MicroVAX 3900 has a SET CPU MODEL=(MicroVAX|VAXServer) command to change between system types MicroVAX I has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types